Bidirectional compression in heterogeneous settings for distributed or federated learning with partial participation: tight convergence guarantees: Experiments

-In all experiments, we display the excess error $F(w_t)- F(w_*)$ w.r.t.~the number of iterations $t$ or the number of communicated bits.
-We use a $1$-quantization scheme (defined in \Cref{app:quantization_schema} for all experiments; with $s=1$, which is the most drastic compression).
+In all experiments, we display the logarithm excess error $\log_{10}(F(w_k)- F(w_*))$ w.r.t.~the number of iterations $k$ or the number of communicated bits.
+We use a quantization scheme (defined in \Cref{app:quantization_schema}) with $s=2^0$ in full participation settings, and with $s=2^1$ in PP settings.
 Curves are averaged over $5$ runs, and we plot error bars on all figures.
-To compute error bars we use the standard deviation of the logarithmic difference between the loss function at iteration $k$ and the objective loss, that is we take standard deviation of $\log_{10}(F(w_k) - F(w_*))$.
-We then plot the curve $\pm$ this standard deviation.
+These errors bars correspond to $\pm$ the standard deviation of the logarithm excess loss over the five runs.

-We first consider two simple synthetic datasets: one for least-squares regression (with the same distribution over each machine), and one for logistic regression (with varying distributions across machines); more details are given in \Cref{app:experiments} on the way data is generated.
+We first consider two simple synthetic datasets: one for least-squares regression (with the same distribution over each machine), and one for logistic regression (with varying distributions across machines).
+More details are given in \Cref{app:experiments} on the way data is generated.
 We use $N=20$ devices, each holding $200$ points of dimension $d=20$, and run algorithms over $100$ epochs.

-We then considered two real-world dataset to illustrate theorems on real data and higher dimension: \textit{superconduct} \citep[see][with 21 263 points and 81 features]{hamidieh_data-driven_2018} and \textit{quantum} \citep[see][with 50 000 points and 65 features]{caruana_kdd-cup_2004} with $N=20$ workers.
-To simulate non-i.i.d.~\emph{and} unbalanced workers, we split the dataset in heterogeneous groups, using a Gaussian mixture clustering on TSNE representations (defined by \citet{maaten_visualizing_2008}).
-Thus, the distribution and number of points hold by each worker largely differs between devices, see \Cref{fig:main_tsne,app:fig:quantum_and_superconduct_tsne}.
+To illustrate theorems on real data and higher dimension, we then consider two real-world dataset: \textit{superconduct} \citep[see][with 21 263 points and 81 features]{hamidieh_data-driven_2018} and \textit{quantum} \citep[see][with 50 000 points and 65 features]{caruana_kdd-cup_2004} with $N=20$ workers.
+To simulate non-i.i.d.~\emph{and} unbalanced workers, we split the dataset in heterogeneous groups, using a Gaussian mixture clustering on the TSNE representations (defined by \citet{maaten_visualizing_2008}).
+Thus, the distribution and number of points hold by each worker largely differs between devices, see \Cref{app:fig:quantum_and_superconduct_tsne}.